mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/devops-overview.md

 From both Mendix Studio Pro and Mendix Studio, you can easily publish your app directly in the Mendix Cloud with a single click.
 This immediately makes the app available as a Free App, either for development or production use.

 <video controls src="attachments/MA_SandboxDeployment.mp4">VIDEO</video>
-Once the development team is satisfied with the version of the app that is running in development, the Mendix Developer Portal allows users to quickly stage the app to the test and acceptance environments before it is finally released to the production environment.
+Once the development team is satisfied with the version of the app that is running in development, the Mendix Developer Portal allows users to quickly stage the app to further environments, such as an acceptance environment. before it is finally released to the production environment.

 Deployment operations can be easily automated by the development team through [platform APIs](https://apidocs.mendix.com/) and with third-party CI/CD tools like Jenkins, GitLab-CI, or Visual Studio Team Services.